 However, Ko-fi also differs from Patreon in a few key ways:

-- It works more as a one-time tip jar (meaning it doesn’t ask for monthly donations or subscriptions).
+- It works more as a one-time tip jar (meaning it doesn’t require monthly donations or subscriptions).

 - Donations can be in virtually any amount and aren’t limited to preset tiers.